 Verbose level Possible output 0 Report the time taken to extract the code.
 Report the time taken to mirror the code.
 If "rdist" is used to mirror the code, run the command with the "-q" option.
 1 Everything at verbose level 0.
 Report the name of the extract configuration file.
+Report the location of the extract destination.
 Report date/time at the beginning of the extract step.
-Report the number of directories created, number of ignored sub-directories, number of files updated and number of removed files.
-In override mode, report any files that are modified in two or more branches.
+If the revision specified for a repository branch is not its last changed revision, print an information statement to inform the user of the last changed revision of the branch.
+Summarises the destination status and the source status.
 Report date/time at the beginning of the mirror step.
+Report the location of the alternate destination.
 Report total time.
 2 Everything at verbose level 1.
 If the revision specified for a repository branch is not current (i.e. the specified revision number is less than the revision number of the last commit revision), print an information statement to inform the user of the last commit revision of the branch.
-Report details of created directories, ignored sub-directories, removed files and updated files.
-Report any files that have the same modifications in two or more branches.
+Report the detail of each change in the destination.
 If "rdist" is used to mirror the code, run the command without the "-q" option.
 3 Everything at verbose level 2.
 Report all shell commands invoked by the extract system with timestamp.
 If "rdist" is used to mirror the code, print the "distfile" supplied to the command.
 If "rsync" is used to mirror the code, invoke the command with the "-v" option.